mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		3706 c5ce 56e0 7590 e677 6c6e 750a d057
 		b43a 21f9 82c7 6bd1 fe96 bad9 2d54 c4c0

-Note that the Incog ID is different here: it's generated from the init vector, which is a different random number each time, making the incog data as a whole different as well.
-This allows you to store your incog data in multiple insecure locations without having repeated "random" wallet data give you away.
+Note that the Incog ID is different here: it's generated from an init vector, which is a different random number each time, making the incog data as a whole different as well.
+This allows you to store your incog data in multiple public locations without having repeated "random" wallet data give you away.

-As you can see, this data is ideally suited for a paper wallet.
-Just print it out on a printer and you're ready to go.
+Indistinguishable from any random hex dump, this data is ideally suited for a paper wallet that could potentially fall into the wrong hands.

-Your incognito wallet (whether hex or binary) can be used just like any other MMGen wallet, mnemonic or seed file.
-Generate addresses with it like this:
+Your incognito wallet (whether hex or binary) can be used just like any other MMGen wallet, mnemonic or seed file to generate addresses and sign transactions:

-		$ mmgen-addrgen 89ABCDEF-87654321-CA86420E[256,5].mmincox 100-110
+		$ mmgen-addrgen 89ABCDEF-87654321-CA86420E[256,5].mmincox 101-110
 		...
 		Generated 10 addresses
-		Addresses written to file '89ABCDEF[100-110].addrs'
+		Addresses written to file '89ABCDEF[101-110].addrs'

-Or sign a transaction like this:

 		$ mmgen-txsign tx_FABCDE[0.3].raw 89ABCDEF-87654321-CA86420E[256,5].mmincox
 		...
-		Signed transaction saved to file tx_FABCDE[0.3].sig
+		Signed transaction written to file tx_FABCDE[0.3].sig

+##### <a name=13a><a name=incog>Hidden incognito wallets</a>

-You can create an incognito wallet and hide it at a specified offset in a file or partition in one convenient operation using the '-G' ('--export-incog-hidden') option.
-Here's how you'd hide a wallet in a 1GB file filled with random data.
+With the '-o hincog' option, incognito wallet data can be created and hidden at a specified offset in a file or partition in a single convenient operation, with the random file being created automatically if required.
+Here's how you'd create a 1GB file 'random.dat' and hide a wallet in it at offset 123456789:
-First create the random file:

-		$ dd if=/dev/urandom of=random.dat bs=1K count=1M

-Or better yet, use 'mmgen-tool' to do the same job but with some additional user entropy and a progress meter:

-		$ mmgen-tool -r40 rand2file random.dat 1G

-Now export your wallet to hidden incognito format, hiding it in this 1GB random file at offset 123456789:

-		$ mmgen-walletchk -G random.dat,123456789 89ABCDEF-87654321[256,5].mmdat
+		$ mmgen-walletconv -k -o hincog -J random.dat,123456789 89ABCDEF-87654321[256,5].mmdat
 		...
-		Incog ID: ED1F2ACB
+		New Incog Wallet ID: ED1F2ACB
+		...
+		Requested file 'random.dat' does not exist.
+Create?
+(Y/n): Y Enter file size: 1G
+		...
 		Data written to file 'random.dat' at offset 123456789

-The altered random file can now be uploaded to a cloud storage service, for example, or some other, preferably non-public, location on the Net (in a real-life situation you'll choose a less obvious offset than '123456789' though, won't you?).
+Your "random" file can now be uploaded to a cloud storage service, for example, or some other, preferably non-public, location on the Net (in a real-life situation you will choose a less obvious offset than '123456789' though, won't you?).

-If at some point in the future you download this file to recover your wallet data but find you've forgotten the offset, you can recover it using the saved Incog ID as follows:
+Now let's say at some point in the future you download this file to recover your wallet and realize you've forgotten the offset where the data is hidden.
+If you've saved your Incog ID, you're in luck:

 		$ mmgen-tool find_incog_data random.dat ED1F2ACB
 		...
 		Incog data for ID ED1F2ACB found at offset 123456789

+The search process can be slow, so patience is required.
+In addition, on large files 'false positives' are a distinct possibility, in which case you'll need to use the 'keep_searching=1' parameter to keep going until you find the real offset.

-Hidden incog wallets are almost as convenient to use as ordinary ones.
+Hidden incog wallets are nearly as convenient to use as ordinary ones.
 Generating ten addresses with your hidden incog data is as easy as this:

-		$ mmgen-addrgen -G random.dat,123456789,256 32-42
+		$ mmgen-addrgen -H random.dat,123456789 101-110

-Use the same syntax to sign a transaction:
+Transaction signing uses the same syntax:

-		$ mmgen-txsign -G random.dat,123456789,256 tx_ABCDEE[0.1].raw
+		$ mmgen-txsign -H random.dat,123456789 tx_ABCDEF[0.1].raw
 		...
-		Signed transaction saved to file tx_ABCDEE[0.1].sig
+		Signed transaction written to file 'tx_ABCDEF[0.1].sig'

-Note that the seed length parameter here will always be '256' unless you're using a non-default seed length.